Expugn/priconne-quest-helper/README.md

 ## Recommended Procedure On How To Use This Tool
-1. Open the tool URL in your phone or PC browser: (https://expugn.github.io/priconne-quest-helper/)
+1. Open the tool URL in your phone or PC browser: (https://expugn.github.io/priconne-quest-helper/) If on a mobile phone, horizontal viewing is probably best.
 2. Open up `Princess Connect Re:Dive` via your phone or DMM Game Player.
 3. Decide which characters you want to rank up and select the required equipment in the tool.
 4. The tool will calculate which materials and the amount you need for you; Open up your equipment box.